rjfahad44/rjfahad44/README.md

 I'm a **Mobile Application Developer** with over **4 years of experience** in **native Android development** and **2+ years** of expertise in **Flutter**.
 Passionate about delivering high-quality applications, I am dedicated to solving complex problems and improving the user experience through clean, maintainable code.

-Currently, I'm focused on building mobile applications using **Kotlin**, **Flutter**, and **Firebase**.
+Currently, I'm focused on building mobile applications using **Kotlin**, **Flutter**.
 I thrive on exploring new technologies and am always eager to expand my knowledge and contribute to open-source projects.

 ---